 Lakewood Water Treatment Plant Improvements

-As part of this project, both Well #7 and Well #9 treatment systems were removed and replaced with new horizontal pressure filter systems.
+As part of the Lakewood water treatment plant, both Well #7 and Well #9 treatment systems were removed and replaced with new horizontal pressure filter systems.
 To continue water service during construction, the treatment system for Well #9 was removed and replaced first.
-The new equipment was sized to fit into the existing building and to minimize impacts to existing piping and valves as much as possible.
+The new equipment was sized to fit into the existing building and to minimize impacts on existing piping and valves as much as possible.
 The new water treatment systems will significantly reduce the required backwash frequency and backwash water volume, providing operational cost savings to the City.